hootalex/personalsite/ideas.md

-* String with glow droplets like a spiderweb
+* String with glow droplets like a spiderweb (covering something?)

 * Motorized scroll on a wall, hidden side is exposed